Having lived the cruising life aboard my small sailboat for several years, I now enjoy my life on land in Austin, TX.

 Are you tired of your boring life and thinking of trying something new?
-Can you imagine yourself living aboard a sailboat or anchored somewhere tropical as you drink fruity cocktails and watch the sun set?
-It sounds pretty good and it is good.
-I've lived the liveaboard sailor life myself and I was not rich when I did.
-It's not all piña coladas and white sandy beaches though.
-There are some downsides to the liveaboard life that need to be considered first.
+Can you imagine yourself living aboard a sailboat or anchored somewhere tropical as you drink fruity cocktails and watch the sunset?
+It sounds pretty good, and it is good.
+I've lived the liveaboard sailor life myself, and I was not rich when I did.
+It's not all piña coladas and white sandy beaches, though.
+There are some downsides to sailboat living that need to be considered first.

-When I first decided to throw off all the lines connecting myself to a land based life I was in my late 30's, recently divorced and looking to start over in a completely new direction.
+When I first decided to throw off all the lines connecting myself to a land-based life, I was in my late 30s, recently divorced and looking to start over in a completely new direction.
 I decided to sell my home, my car and many of my possessions and move aboard a little 28' Beneteau sloop which was moored in a liveaboard marina in Corpus Christi, Texas.
 I had no prior sailing experience, except for having crewed aboard a small racing yacht on a freshwater lake a couple of times.
-The inspiration for the move was given to me from a friend and coworker who, along with his wife, was planning to purchase a small Pacific Seacraft yacht and begin a circumnavigation of the world after they had both retired.
-After my divorce I was ready for a change, and since I had always loved to travel, sailing aboard one's own boat seemed like the perfect conveyance, a snug turtle shell of a home that you carried along with you, as you slowly explored the world.
+The inspiration for the move was given to me by a friend and coworker who, along with his wife, was planning to purchase a small Pacific Seacraft yacht and begin a circumnavigation of the world after they had both retired.
+After my divorce, I was ready for a change, and since I had always loved to travel, sailing aboard one's own boat seemed like the perfect conveyance, a snug turtle shell of a home that you carried along with you as you slowly explored the world.

-When I would visit my good friends at their home, they would often be watching "how to" videos about living aboard and their coffee table would be piled high with beautifully illustrated cruising magazines and books.
-The seductive sailing magazines further cemented the dream inside of my head.
-I began to believe it was a dream that I could also live, and was hoping that I could possibly tag along with my friends, in my own small boat.
-They planned on taking baby steps at first, as they sailed and motored up the intercoastal canal from Texas to Florida, then sailed across the Gulf Stream from Florida to the Bahamas, and eventually onward around the world.
-It sounded amazing to me and I was ready to go.
+When I would visit my good friends at their home, they would often be watching "how-to" videos about living aboard, and their coffee table would be piled high with beautifully illustrated cruising magazines and books.
+The seductive sailing magazines further cemented the dream inside my head.
+I began to believe it was a dream that I could also live and was hoping that I could possibly tag along with my friends in my own small boat.
+They planned on taking baby steps at first, as they sailed and motored up the intercoastal canal from Texas to Florida, then sailed across the Gulf Stream from Florida to the Bahamas and eventually onward around the world.
+It sounded amazing to me, and I was ready to go.

 I gladly took home any magazines that my friends had already read, including Cruising World and Latitudes and Attitudes, and I devoured their books written by sailing couples such as Lin and Larry Pardey, who had lived aboard for years and circumnavigated several times.